vanGoghhh/tp/docs/DeveloperGuide.md

 The implemented list mechanism is facilitated by `ModelManager`.
 It implements `Model` and contains a `FilteredList`, which is a subclass of `ObservableList`.
 Additionally, it implements the following operations:

-* `ModelManager#updateFilteredJobList(Predicate<Job> predicate)` —  Updates the FilteredList of jobs using the supplied predicate.
+* `ModelManager#updateFilteredPersonList(Predicate<Person> predicate)` —  Updates the FilteredList of candidates using the supplied predicate.

 Given below is an example usage scenario and how the list mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `FilteredList` will be initialised with the `UniqueJobList` from `jobAddressBook` which contains a list of jobs.
+The `FilteredList` will be initialised with the `UniquePersonList` from `personAddressBook` which contains a list of candidates.

 Step 2.
-The user executes `list job` to list all jobs.
+The user executes `list can` to list all candidates.

 Step 3.
-A `ListJobCommand` object is created from parsing the command.
-In the `ListJobCommand#execute` the method `ModelManager#updateFilteredJobList(PREDICATE_SHOW_ALL_JOBS)` is invoked and the `FilteredList` shows all jobs in the list as indicated by the given predicate.
+A `ListPersonCommand` object is created from parsing the command.
+In the `ListPersonCommand#execute` the method `ModelManager#updateFilteredPersonList(PREDICATE_SHOW_ALL_PERSONS)` is invoked and the `FilteredList` shows all candidates in the list as indicated by the given predicate.

-The following sequence diagram shows how the find operation works in the scenario described above:
+The following sequence diagram shows how the list operation works in the scenario described above:

 ![ListSequenceDiagram](images/ListSequenceDiagram.png)